Saint Library

 Appointed Third Bishop

-Consecrated as the third Bishop of Antioch, succeeding Evodius — a position that made him one of the most prominent Christian leaders in the eastern empire, successor to a see founded by the Apostle Peter.
+Consecrated as the third Bishop of Antioch, succeeding Evodius — one of the most prominent Christian sees in the eastern empire, claimed as a foundation of the Apostle Peter.

 Decades of Episcopal Leadership

-Guided the church at Antioch through the reign of Domitian and into Trajan's era, combating Docetist heresy — the claim that Christ only 'appeared' to suffer — with a theology insisting on the full reality of Christ's flesh, blood, and resurrection.
+Led the church at Antioch through the reigns of Domitian and into Trajan's era, combating Docetist heresy — the claim that Christ only 'appeared' to suffer — with a theology insisting on the full reality of Christ's flesh, blood, and resurrection.

 c.
 107